MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 In Microsoft's implementation, time zone data can differ in some cases from the Internet Assigned Numbers Authority (IANA) time zone database.
 For example, `"America/Nuuk"` is returned instead of `"America/Godthab"` (`"America/Nuuk"` was renamed `"America/Godthab"` in April 2020).
 We don't supply the `"Eastern War Time EWT"` time zone at this time.
 See [Issue #1786](https://github.com/microsoft/STL/issues/1786) on the Microsoft STL GitHub repo for more details.

-> [!NOTE]
-> At this time, time-zone data is only available on Windows version 19H1, and later.
-If you’re running on a version earlier than 19H1, you’ll get an exception: "The specified module could not be found".

 ## Members

 ### Public member functions and function templates